pedrommcarrasco/Constrictor/README.md

 // Constrictor
 label.constrictor.top(to: view, .bottom, with: 10)
 ```
-What about setting relation, priority and avoid activating it?
-Do it as follows:
+Relation, priority and inactive?
+Not a problem!
 ```swift
 // NSLayoutAnchor
 let constraint = label.topAnchor.constraint(greaterThanOrEqualTo: view.topAnchor)